ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### USER_MODE

-This indicates the mode in which a remote server is accessed.
+This indicates the mode to which a remote server is accessed.

 - 0: DEDICATE USER MODE
 - 1: CURRENT USER MODE (reserved for future use)

 ##### REMOTE_USER_ID

-This indicates a user account on a remote server, to be used when accessing a remote database server.
+This indicates a user account on the remote server, used when accessing the remote database server.

 ##### REMOTE_USER_PWD

-This is the password for the user account on the remote server, to be used when accessing a remote database server.
+This is the password for the user account on the remote server, used when accessing the remote database server.
 The password is encrypted using an encryption algorithm before it is stored.

 ##### LINK_TYPE

-This indicates whether a heterogeneous link or a homogeneous link.
+This indicates whether it is a heterogeneous link or a homogeneous link.

 ##### TARGET_NAME

-This indicates the name of the remote server that the database link object will access.
+This indicates the name of the remote server the database link object will access.

 ##### CREATED